-Lorenzo and Wenceslaus, Unintentional Martyrs « Catholic Insight
+Wenceslaus and Lorenzo, Incidental Martyrs « Catholic Insight

+This is not the stuff of which martyrs are made – So, purportedly, said Thomas More, who loved all the good things of life, his home at Chelsea, filled with his family, his books, and boon companions.
+The last thing he likely wanted to do was die for what was then an abstruse point of papal supremacy.
+But God has His designs for each one of us, and it is only in His will that our peace, and our salvation, may be found.

+The two saints we celebrate today were also laymen, living their lives in the midst of the world, but who were asked to ‘go higher’, making them the ‘stuff of which martyrs are made’.

-Today is the feast of Saint Lorenzo Ruiz (+1637), born of a Chinese father and a Filipino mother, raised well in the Catholic Faith which had been brought to the Phillippines by Dominican priests, at whose Masses he would serve.
+Saint Lorenzo Ruiz (+1637) was born of a Chinese father and a Filipino mother, raised piously in the Catholic Faith which had been brought to the Philippines by Dominican missionaries, at whose Masses he would serve.
 His beautiful handwriting landed him employment as an escribano, an ecclesiastical scribe and calligrapher (would we had such jobs nowadays).
 He married, settled down, and was raising three children when he was mysteriously accused – falsely it seems – of killing a Spaniard, so he sought asylum aboard a ship with some Dominican priests, which was on its way to Japan.

 It was thus that Lorenzo ended up being a sort of unintended missionary, bringing the Faith to the island of the Rising Sun, which had yet to accept the Son.
-The Shogunate was persecuting Christians – this was about the era depicted in the Shusako Endo’s book (and film) Silence – and the would-be missionaries were thrown into prison, then tortured on and off for the next two years, in an unrelenting attempt to force them to renounce their Faith.
+The Shogunate was persecuting Christians – this was the era depicted in the Shusako Endo’s book (and film) Silence – and the would-be missionaries were thrown into prison, then tortured on and off for the next two years, in an unrelenting attempt to force them to renounce their Faith.

 But they all stood fast.
-Brought to Nagasaki, where many Catholics had witnessed for the Faith, the same city centuries later bombed by the Americans, they suffered in much the same manner as the semi-fictional protagonstis in Endo’s novel, but unlike the sad, ironic story of apostasy, Lorenzo and his friends quite literally hung on to the end.
-The tsurushi – being strung up upside down over a sewer pit, till blood loss and asphyxiation took you – was one of the most unpleasant of deaths.
-The Japanese would leave the victim one hand free, so he could signify with a simple gesture his renunciation.
-But Lorenzo refused to recant as his life blood ebbed away, a witness and example for us all, declaring before his death,
+Brought to Nagasaki, where many Catholics had witnessed for the Faith, the same city centuries later bombed by the Americans, they suffered in much the same manner as the semi-fictional protagonists in Endo’s novel.
+Unlike the sad, ironic story of apostasy, however, Lorenzo and his friends quite literally hung on to the end.
+The tsurushi – a method of execution in which the victim is strung up upside down over a sewer pit, till blood loss and asphyxiation took him – was one of the most unpleasant of deaths.
+The Japanese would leave one hand free, so he could signify with a simple gesture the renunciation of his Faith, and an end to the suffering.
+But Lorenzo refused to recant as his life blood ebbed away, a witness and example for us all, declaring before his death:

-Ego Catholicus sum et animo prompto paratoque pro Deo mortem obibo.
+Ego Catholicus sum et animo prompto paratoque pro Deo mortem bibo.

 Si mille vitas haberem, cunctas ei offerrem…